vintoniuk/anadeabot/README.md

 - LangChain for RAG and model interactions

-- Pyrogram as an interface and API of an application
+- Pyrogram as an interface and API of the application

 - PostgreSQL as a primary database and a vectorstore